anmolitor/protoc-gen-elm/README.md

 - For decoding the protoc request, it uses "itself", meaning that upgrading protoc versions should be done by running the plugin against the new `include` files from protoc to generate the new encoders/decoders.
 - A `Mapper` converts the request into a convenient internal structure
-- A `Generator` then uses this internal structure to build an Elm AST
+- A `Generator` then uses this internal structure to build an Elm AST which is then pretty-printed to a file.
-- The `Writer` then converts this into a string representation/the expected protoc output representation